Deploying Grafana to Kubernetes

 mycluster europe-west1-b 1.13.11-gke.9 34.77.193.73 n1-standard-1 1.13.11-gke.9 3 RUNNING

-Alternatively, if you are using a Minikube cluster, you should first install it by following the official instructions.
+Alternatively, if you use a Minikube cluster, you should install it by following the official instructions.
 Then, create a cluster using:

 minikube start

-Now that the cluster is up and running, we need to install the Kubernetes command-line tool, kubectl.
+Now that the cluster is running, we must install the Kubernetes command-line tool, kubectl.
 The installation is quite simple.
 If you are using Debian/Ubuntu, you need to run these commands:

 sudo apt-get update && sudo apt-get install -y apt-transport-https